 Few women as experts

 Women are also less often portrayed in professional and public contexts compared to men.
-Only about 21 percent of all visible representatives of organizations and 23 percent of all experts are female in media coverage.
+Only around 21 percent of all visible representatives of organizations and 23 percent of all experts are female in media coverage.

 Difference between media title